Woutifier/edx-documentation/en_us/developers/source/conventions/safe_templates.rst

 HTML by HTML-escaping any plain text string, or simply returning any HTML snippet provided to it.

-If you must do string interpolation and translation, and your string does not contain any HTML, then use the plain text ``StringUtils.interpolate()`` function as follows.
+If you must perform string interpolation and translation, and your string does not contain any HTML, then use the plain text ``StringUtils.interpolate()`` function as follows.
 This function will not escape, and follows the best practice of delaying escaping as late as possible.
 Since the result is a plain text string, it would properly be treated as unescaped text by any of the